COME HANG OUT IN THE GROUP

 They truly believe they are adored by everyone

-Narcissists lack self-awareness and confidently assumer all others respect them highly.
+Narcissists lack self-awareness and confidently assume all others respect them highly.
 They truly believe anyone who doesn’t like them has a problem or is jealous of her greatness.
 I observed my “friend” in various networking situations where she aggressively overtook the conversation, talking mostly about herself, completely oblivious to the negative body language of the others at the table.

 A lack of empathy is the most telling characteristic of narcissists.
 They don’t care what other people need or how they feel.
 Instead, their behavior centers around their own needs.
 They tend to be unsupportive and manipulative but can fake empathy very well when it helps them look better.
 Narcissists have an inflated sense of their own importance, an endless need for admiration and attention, and extensive boundary issues.
 Behind this mask of extreme confidence lies a fragile self-esteem that’s vulnerable to even slight criticism.
 Be careful; their world starts and stops with them.
 They may go to great lengths to disguise themselves from others, but at some point their true nature inevitably surfaces.

-You can’t always avoid people with narcissistic personality disorders, but you can recognize that you’re dealing with one.
+You can’t always avoid people with narcissistic personality disorders, but you can recognize that you’re dealing with a narcissistic friend.
 Work to establish healthy boundaries and keep an emotional distance.
 This condition can be treated with therapy, but not cured.
 Don’t waste your time; they need to admit they have a problem in order to be open to help and that’s not likely that will happen with a true narcissist.

 FAQs